Trinidad and Tobago dollar: History

-A second bank, the West India Bank, was granted a Royal Charter in 1840, and opened its first branch in 1843.
+A second bank, the West India Bank, was granted a royal charter in 1840, and opened its first branch in 1843.
 The loss of its monopoly had a profound effect on the Colonial Bank, which was also at a disadvantage due to not being permitted to pay interest on deposits, as the West India Bank did.
 The two banks pursued opposite strategies, with the Colonial Bank maintaining a conservative stance, including removing currency from circulation, while the West India Bank pursued aggressive expansion.
-The Sugar Duties Act of 1846, which equalised the duties on sugar imported into the United Kingdom from the British colonies with that of non-British territories, created a financial crisis in Trinidad and Tobago as the price of sugar fell rapidly.
+The Sugar Duties Act 1846, which equalised the duties on sugar imported into the United Kingdom from the British colonies with that of non-British territories, created a financial crisis in Trinidad and Tobago as the price of sugar fell rapidly.
 The West India Bank, which had taken on too much risk, went bust during the crisis and the Colonial Bank was also put under strain.

 The international silver crisis of 1873 signalled the end of the silver dollar era in the West Indies and silver dollars were demonetized in Tobago in 1879 and in Trinidad at around the same period.
 This left a state of affairs, in which the British coinage circulated, being reckoned in the private sector using dollar accounts at an automatic conversion rate of 1 dollar = 4 shillings 2 pence.
 Local banks also issued their own dollars, however, denominated in dollars.
 Government offices kept their accounts in British pounds, shillings, and pence until the year 1935.
 The Currency Interpretation Ordinance of 1934 replaced the system of pounds, shillings and pence with the dollar, retaining the fixed exchange rate of 1 dollar for every 4 shillings 2 pence.